 Incompatible drivers and software may cause system crashes and unexpected behavior.
-System crash may lead to an inoperable state of your PC.
-And in such situations, you can use System Restore utility if you have restore points already available.
+And system crash may lead to an inoperable state of your PC.
+So, in such situations, you can use System Restore utility if you have restore points already available.
 But if you don’t have any restore points, then only option you can use is to reset your PC using Recovery options in Windows 10.

-How to Reset your Windows 10 PC using Recovery options?
+Reset your Windows 10 PC using Recovery Options

-This tutorial shows how to use ‘Reset this PC’ option in Recovery in Windows 10.
+So, in this tutorial shows how to use ‘Reset this PC’ option in Recovery Settings in Windows 10.
 And this process also works with Windows 8/8.1.
 So, let’s start:

 Open Settings app by clicking on Start button and select Settings.

 Now, you will have two options, Keep my files and Remove everything.
-If you want to keep your personal files.
-Also if you have not taken the backup of your files, you can select first option.
+So, if you want to keep your personal files, you can select first option.
 And if you want to clean everything on C drive and reinstall Windows 10, select the second option.

 Depending upon the option you select, you will see choices for keeping or removing your data.